-Deploying SAP Power Virtual Server
+Deploying SAP applications on Power Virtual Server

-- Separate private network for SAP system.
+- A separate private network for SAP system.

 - A Power Virtual Server instance for shared file systems.